 Note that the Service Option dropdown is left blank when the specimen and req form arrive together.

 FR-521.
-If the requisition’s test type is not set, both the breast-specific specimen criteria and the colon-specific specimen criteria will be greyed out.
+If the requisition’s orderable test type is not set or is set to Unknown, no specimen criteria section will appear in the Specimen tab.

-Breast-specific specimen criteria:
+FR-529-FR-530.
+These requirement numbers unused.

+Specimen Criteria Fields for Invasive Breast Cancer and DCIS

+Example screen shot: